Genyus/cf7-agilecrm/README.md

 1. Upload the plugin files to the `/wp-content/plugins/plugin-name` directory, or install the plugin through the WordPress plugins screen directly.
 1. Activate the plugin through the 'Plugins' screen in WordPress
-1. Use the Settings->Agile CRM screen to configure the plugin
+1. Use the Contact->Integration screen to configure the plugin
 1. Enable Agile CRM on per form basis.